Victor-Rebuild/vic-menu-wireOS-recovery/README.md

 Build with ./build.sh

 ## Deploying
-Scp main over to /data/vic-menu, if u want to change ota list modify ota-list.json and then scp that over to /data/ota-list.json
+- `scp` build/vic-menu over to /data/vic-menu.
+If you want to change the OTA list, modify ota-list.json then `scp` that over to /data/ota-list.json.
+- You should also `scp` build/libvector-gobot.so to /lib/.